BurntSushi/blog/content/post/transducers.md

 Most data structures in Rust are mutable, which means queries, insertions and deletions are all bundled up neatly in a single API.
 Data structures built on the FSTs described in this blog post are unfortunately a different animal, because once they are built, they can no longer be modified.
-This makes a division between "build a set" and "query a set" a bit more justified.
+Therefore, there is a division in the API the distinguishes between *building* an FST and *querying* an FST.

 This division is reflected in the types exposed by the `fst` library.
 Among them are `Set` and `SetBuilder`, where the former is for querying and the